 Snowfall near Delhi in March

-If you want to see snow in March, then Chopta, Deoria Taal, Auli, Mana village will be a good choice.
+If you want to see snow in March, then Chopta, Deoria Taal, Auli, and Mana village will be good choices.
 In Himachal, apart from Spiti, you can drive towards Jalori Pass or Chanshal Pass.
 Manali will also be a great choice for snow in March.
-Though there may not be any in the town itself, but you will definitely find snow towards Rohtang Pass.
+Though there may not be any in the town itself, you will definitely find snow towards Rohtang Pass.

 Snowfall near Delhi in April

-Choices will get severely limited April onwards.
-Most of the snow in Himalayas would have melted by April and you will really need to look for a place high above.
+Your options will get severely limited from April onwards.
+Most of the snow in the Himalayas would have melted by April and you will really need to look for a place high above.

 Snowfall near Delhi in May

-Srinagar Leh highway reopens towards end of April or early May so you can take a drive towards Kargil as well.
-There will be ample amount of snow at Zojila Pass and you will not be disappointed at all.
+Srinagar Leh highway reopens towards the end of April or early May so you can take a drive towards Kargil from Sonamarg.
+There will be an ample amount of snow at Zojila Pass and you will not be disappointed at all.

 Snowfall near Delhi in June & July

-June is also a great time to travel on Srinagar to Leh or Manali to Leh routes as the passes have just opened, snow is still melting and you will find plenty of it on top of the passes en route.
+June is also a great time to travel on Srinagar to Leh or Manali to Leh routes.
+As the passes have just opened, snow will still be melting and you will find plenty of it on top of the passes en route.

-Snowfall near Delhi in August & September
+Snow near Delhi in August & September

-Snowfall near Delhi in October & November
+Snow near Delhi in October & November

 You can also plan a trip to Manali and Rohtang Pass or catch a flight to Ladakh.
-Sach Pass too would have closed but you can go to Bairagarh and take a drive from there towards the pass as far as you can go; but for this you will really have to talk to the cops at Satrundi check post in letting you go.
+Sach Pass too would have closed.
+You can go to Bairagarh and take a drive from there towards the pass as far as you can go.
+But for this, you will really have to talk to the cops at Satrundi check post in letting you go.

-Snowfall Near Delhi in December:
+Snow Near Delhi in December